lamont-cookbooks/multipackage/README.md

 This cookbook supplies a resource `multipackage_internal` which provides a backwards-compatibility layer around supplying an array of packages to the package resource which was introduced in Chef 12.1.0\.
 By using this resource a cookbook will execute a single resource with an array argument, but will dispatch multiple resources to handle each individual resource to maintain compatibility with previous versions of Chef.
 You should not use it, instead use the `multipackage` definition.

-This cookbook also supplies a definition `multipackage` which wraps `multipackage` with additional functionality not present in core chef which implements an accumulator pattern to gather packages from many different cookbooks and install them in a single resource call (assuming it runs on Chef 12.1.0 or greater).
+This cookbook also supplies a definition `multipackage` which wraps `multipackage` with additional functionality not present in core chef which implements an accumulator pattern to gather packages from many different cookbooks and install them in a single resource call.

 ## Supports